 The decision to leave the EU has put jobs at risk.
 It does not matter what line of work you are in, or what position you have with your employer, there is nationwide concern over job losses as companies lose access to a market and/or decide to relocate abroad.

-If you are worried about how quickly you could get back into work if you were made redundant, then there is a solution for you in a redundancy cover plan.
+If you are worried about how quickly you could get back into work if you were made redundant, then there is a solution for you.

 It is worth pointing out that although the redundancy cover is often referred to as ‘unemployment cover’ it will only, in the main, pay out in the event of involuntary redundancy.